 Why do I need NAPWCHD?

-On Tuesday, we shared the recently released 2018 Local Ranking Factors for Google.
-We now know that 50% of these ranking factors include some level of NAPWCHD.
+According to the 2018 Local Ranking Factors for Google, we see that know that 50% of these ranking factors include some level of NAPWCHD.

 How to use NAPWCHD to Improve Rankings